 Fairy Pools in the Isle of Skye Scotland are a series of beautiful waterfalls, separated by rock pools and surrounded by mountains.
 Here is a complete guide.

-How To Get To The Fairy Pools In Skye
+How To Get To Fairy Pools

 The Fairy Pools are located approximately 5 miles from the village of Carboost, in Glen Brittle on the Isle of Skye.